How much can I deposit into a LISA?

 Important information:

-- If you have entered the sort code, payee and payment reference correctly, and still see a ‘no match’ or ‘unavailable’ message, please contact your bank or building society.
+• If you have entered all payment details correctly and you’re still having difficulty, please contact your bank or building society.

 We will credit cheques to your account on the day we receive them, although it can take up to three days to clear the banking system.
 You’ll start to earn interest from the second business day after we receive your cheque.